 - Automation usually covers known areas (something that already worked properly or has been fixed) and ensures the regression didn’t happen during SDLC

 When a company hires test automation engineers they usually have lengthy regression suites that are executed manually.
 The goal of hiring SDET is to offload the team from executing manual regression tests and increase feature delivery speed.
 This is not wrong, but it leads to a rush desire to get it all covered.
 The test automation engineer gets a list of manual test cases that need to be covered by automation.
-If the engineer has little to non-understanding of the business logic of the application he will most likely just follow test steps in the test cases that have been tested before and worked as expected.
-The problem with this approach is that engineer does not think outside of the box and not trying to explore beyond the scripted cases, as a manager you would really want to avoid it.
+If the engineer has little to no understanding of the business logic of the application he will most likely just follow test steps in the test cases that have been tested before and worked as expected.
+The problem with this approach is that the engineer does not think outside of the box and does not try to explore beyond the scripted cases, as a manager you would really want to avoid it.
 Instead, when SDET not only covers scripted tests but also knows and understands the business logic then he would also notice things that are not right, and discover the unknown.
-Most of the bugs that test automation engineer find is when he actually write the tests and not when he runs them.
+Most of the bugs that test automation engineer find is when they actually write the tests and not when they run them.
 Yes occasionally you will still catch some bugs during test execution, but it would not be as many as when you coding your tests.

 So here is what managers should expect when they hire SDET: